tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 ```

-##### Versions 2013-08-15 through 2015-02-21
+##### Version 2013-08-15 through 2015-02-21

-To construct the string-to-sign for Blob Storage or Azure Files resources by using versions 2013-08-15 through 2015-02-21, use the following format.
+To construct the string-to-sign for Blob Storage or Azure Files resources by using version 2013-08-15 through 2015-02-21, use the following format.
 For Azure Files, SAS is supported as of version 2015-02-21.

 ```
 StringToSign = signedPermissions + "\n" +